eth-cscs/pyfirecrest/README.md

 ### How to use
 The full documentation of pyFirecREST is in [this page](https://pyfirecrest.readthedocs.io) but you can get an idea from the following example.
 This is how you can use the testbuild from the demo environment [here](https://github.com/eth-cscs/firecrest/tree/master/deploy/demo).
-The configuration corresponds to the service account `firecrest-sample`.
+The configuration corresponds to the account `firecrest-sample`.

 ```python
 import firecrest as f7t